 I did make a conscious decision to focus more on getting well and getting on with life like before rather than a question, why me?

-Yes, pain and suffering go hand in hand.
+It indeed is difficult to decide-“pain or suffering, which is worse?”
+They go hand in hand.
 The endeavor though has to be to lessen at least one of the two which is in our control.
 Suffering.

 As one of the Buddha sayings goes: